jpmurray/laurentius/README.md

 sudo apt-get install gifsicle
 ```

-Image optimization will require a queue also.
+Image optimization will require a queue.
+Also don't forget to run `artisan storage:link` on first deploy.

 Better instructions to follow.